-In June 2019 the GSMA announced the four mobile network operators, STC, Telenor, TELUS and Turkcell, who have been selected as challenge leaders in the first GSMA Global AI Challenge.
-The Challenge will tackle three specific areas: connectivity in rural areas, mobile energy efficiency and enhanced services in urban areas.
+In June 2019 the GSMA announced the four mobile network operators, STC, Telenor, TELUS and Turkcell, who were selected as challenge leaders in the first GSMA Global AI Challenge.
+The Challenge investigated three specific areas: connectivity in rural areas, mobile energy efficiency and enhanced services in urban areas.

-The DSGs will take place in September 2019 with initial results available by MWC Los Angeles 2019.
+The DSGs took place in September 2019 with initial results available at MWC Los Angeles 2019.

 1. STC: Bandwidth allocation for mobile users: a solution for urban and rural areas